 An occupant-controlled mechanism flattens the seat and backrest vertically, helping the user towards a standing position.

-A new power chair from Ottobock, the C1000 SF with standing function (shown here), was developed following demand for a product that is more flexible when fitting individuals in the complex rehab segment.
+A power chair with standing function (shown here), was developed following demand for a product that is more flexible when fitting individuals in the complex rehab segment.
 It helps people who do not have sufficient strength to move a wheelchair or bring themselves into an upright position, allowing the user to stand up even if they have very little strength and muscle tension of their own.
 Its biomechanics enable the user to achieve gentle standing that is physiologically and psychologically more assured.

 It is said to be the first power chair in the world capable of achieving a fully extended standing posture.
 The chair can also be manoeuvred in the standing position – the speed is automatically reduced, for safety.